neutralvision/leads-dashboard/README.md

 - migration from SQLLite to something like Postgres isnt 1to1, certain fields dont translate

 ### APIs:
-#### /create
+#### `/create `
 - submit json with required lead params. creates lead, sets status to PENDING, returns id
 - will start with no validation to see if lead already exists
 - add no duplicate emails if have time, can extend validation later

-#### /get
+#### `/get `
 - returns all leads
 - would be used to hydrate leads for internal UI
 - in future could add certain filters to return specific views of leads

-#### /get{lead_id}
+#### `/get{lead_id} `
 - returns data of specific lead id

-#### /update{lead_id}
+#### `/update{lead_id}`
 - takes in json with required lead params.
-    - verify that email doesnt exist for another user
+- TODO: verify that email doesnt exist for another user
 - update lead_id object to reflect updated lead.
 - return lead_id if success

-This can be a very dangerous api, originally planned to use /setReached{lead_id} api to allow safe update to leads and only allow changing the STATE.
+    /update can be a very dangerous api, originally planned to use /setReached{lead_id} api to allow safe update to leads and only allow changing the STATE.
 But requirements does say updating leads should be allowed so will allow all fields to be updated

 ### To Run